 Hydrogen (H2) is a potentially emissions-free alternative fuel that can be produced from domestic resources.
-Although not widely used today as a transportation fuel, government and industry research and development are working toward the goal of clean, economical, and safe hydrogen production and fuel-cell electric vehicles.
+Although not widely used today as a transportation fuel, government and industry researchers are working toward the goal of clean, economical, and safe hydrogen production and fuel-cell electric vehicles.
 For more information, see fuel properties and the Hydrogen Analysis Resource Center.

 Hydrogen is locked up in enormous quantities in water (H2O), hydrocarbons (such as methane, CH4), and other organic matter.
 Efficiently producing hydrogen from these compounds is one of the challenges of using hydrogen as a fuel.

 Hydrogen as an Alternative Fuel